fspdevs/VSF/README.md

 - Make Client info editable/deletable for their respective reps and admins
 - Identifty Provider configuration
 - Applications and forms should have a "Save and Continue" button
-- gatsby plugin manifest for PWA
+- gatsby plugin manifest for PWA\
+- Choose a DOmain Name (visionsolar.app/vsf.dev/sales.visionsolar.com)

 # Styling